pulumi/pulumi-hugo/themes/default/content/blog/new-improved-pulumi-service-console/index.md

 The navigation pane consolidates actions and information so it's easy for you to find common items.
 You'll find options in the pane to:

-- switch between your individual account and any other organizations you're part of
+- Switch between your individual account and any other organizations you're part of
-- create new organizations
+- Create new organizations
-- access your favorite stacks (read on to find out more!)
+- Access your favorite stacks (read on to find out more!)
-- directly access sub-pages like Billing or Access Tokens
+- Directly access sub-pages like Billing or Access Tokens
-- send us your feedback!
+- Send us your feedback!

 These changes will help you move through the Pulumi Service without losing your place and to ensure convenient access to key pages.
 You can even collapse the navigation pane for more screen real estate and still access any page you need.